mickymacirl/CI-P2-Quiz-RS/README.md

 ## Testing

+- Abnormalities with spacing, and incorrect formatting were all addressed as they surfaced.
+As a consequence, the code was generally clean and devoid of errors and defects when final testing began.

+- Techniques like console.log() were used to check for flaws as the code was being created.
+It was possible to verify that everything was operating as it should and that functions like icons being shown at the correct time.

+- To enable the player to understand why their decision was incorrect, with the progess bar checked that the right solution was choosen.

+### Issues and Bugs

+- Bug in the timer, it is not progressing to the next question after 30 seconds.
+I haven't been able to fix this in the time allowed.

+- Poor spacing on higher resolution screens, will require additional media queries to repair text spacing.

 ### Validator Testing

 - Used *[W3C CSS Validator](https://jigsaw.w3.org/css-validator)* to validate the CSS on this stie, no errors are found.